UConn Coronavirus (COVID-19) Updates

 Health & Safety

-UConn Facilities has indicated Babbidge Library is a priority for deep cleaning during the campus closure and throughly being cleaned.
+UConn Facilities has indicated Babbidge Library is a priority for deep cleaning during the campus closure and thoroughly being cleaned.

 All of our events have been cancelled until further notice.